PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

 ```

 Writing tests that check that `fizzbuzz(5)` is `'buzz'` and `fizzbuzz(15)` is
-`'fizzbuzz'` is left es and exercise for the reader.
+`'fizzbuzz'` is left as and exercise for the reader.

 At the end of this part, you should have a fizzbuzz implementation and tests
 for 1, 3, 5 and 15.